sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 You need to enable SAP BTP authentication because you want to use SAP BTP destinations, and users need to be authenticated to use them.

 SAP BTP destinations are connections to backend services – specifying the location of a backend and how the user will be authenticated – that can be used by the services within SAP BTP, including SAP Build Apps.

+SAP BTP authentication also has the benefit of requiring authentication in your app and reusing the built-in SAP BTP authentication mechanism.

 1. Go to the **Auth** tab.